ricardosantosfc/saveDforest/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=flat&logo=node.js&logoColor=white)

-A serious game for promoting environmentally sustainable behaviors through empathy, embbeded in a web-app built to support it.
+A serious game for promoting environmentally sustainable behaviors through empathy, embedded in a web-app that supports it.

 While the game itself was built with Unity, the web-app itself is based on a MEAN stack.